With Slack, Tyro makes payment processing a breeze for small businesses

-Imagine you’re in a queue for an early-morning coffee.
-One transaction stands between you and a critical caffeine hit, but the credit card machine doesn’t work – and you don’t have cash.
+Imagine you’re in line for an early-morning coffee.
+One transaction stands between you and a critical caffeine hit, but the credit card machine doesn’t work—and you don’t have cash.
 You lose time (and that coffee!), and the café loses a sale.

 Thankfully, to prevent this from happening, more than 32,000 small businesses in Australia can count on Tyro, a fast-growing business bank that offers integrated in-store and online payment solutions and banking products, such as business loans and transaction accounts.
 As the fifth largest acquirer of payments in Australia, Tyro processed over $17.5 billion in transactions in 2019.
-The company’s payment solutions ensure that its customers can process sales quickly and reliably – allowing you to seamlessly pay for that cup of coffee.
+The company’s payment solutions ensure that its customers can process sales quickly and reliably—allowing you to seamlessly pay for that cup of joe.

 As Australians’ use of electronic and contactless payments continues to rise and as more businesses trust Tyro, it’s critical that the company’s services are operational 24/7.
-Before Slack, Tyro’s incident team relied on in-person conversations and emails to solve issues.
-‘We had a very strong interrupt culture, and people would just come up to talk’, says Yvette Mandanas, the Chief People Officer at Tyro.
+Before Slack, Tyro’s incident team relied on in-person conversations and email to solve issues.
+“We had a very strong interrupt culture, and people would just come up to talk,” says Yvette Mandanas, the chief people officer at Tyro.
 If people were not available at their desks, they’d resort to phone or email.
-‘But out of hours, some people might not check their emails’, says Timothy Kersten, Tyro’s IT Operations Manager.
-‘It was much, much slower, and much less effective than Slack.’
+“But out of hours, some people might not check email,” says Timothy Kersten, Tyro’s IT operations manager.
+“It was much, much slower, and much less effective than Slack.”

 Beyond incident management, Slack helps Tyro align across departments, stay agile during uncertain times and power payment processing for Australia’s small businesses.